College Funding in Kansas

 General Scholarships and Grants

-Academically talented as well as income-challenged students may benefit from the Kansas Scholars Program.
-Outstanding students who have completed a "regents approved curriculum" and who are enrolled at a state college or university may qualify to receive up to $1000 per academic year.
-Superior ACT scores and above average GPA required.
+Academically talented students benefit from the Kansas Scholars Program.
+Outstanding students who have completed the “regents approved curriculum” and who are enrolled at state colleges or universities qualify to receive up to $1000 per academic year.
+Needy applicants from the top 20-40% of their high school classes are invited to apply.
+Superior ACT scores and above average GPA required, and qualified candidates must adhere strictly to the state scholars curriculum.

-For those most academically talented, the Robert C. Byrd Honors Scholarship awards $1500 scholarships to top-notch students from every state.
-The program is available for four years, or the time it takes to complete the required four-year undergraduate degree program a student must be enrolled in.
-Eligible students must be honors-level high school seniors, possess top ACT scores and be at the top of their class.
-Students are nominated and chosen by school officials.
+For the most academically talented high school graduates, the Robert C. Byrd Honors Scholarship awards educational funding for degree pursuits in any state.
+Though it is not a state-specific initiative, the program assists qualified Kansas students for up to four years – or the length of time it takes to complete the required undergraduate degree program.
+Eligible students are honors-level high school seniors who possess top ACT scores and reside at the tops of their classes.
+Participating students are nominated and chosen by school officials.

-Graduate level scholars, who are recipients of such respected scholarships as the Fulbright and Carnegie-Mellon, may receive an additional scholarship from the State of Kansas - the Distinguished Scholars Program.
-The fund is designed as an incentive to keep talented academicians working, studying and living in Kansas.
+Graduate level scholars, who are past recipients of such respected scholarships as the Fulbright, Rhodes, Marshall, Madison, Truman and Mellon, may receive additional scholarships from the State of Kansas.
+The Distinguished Scholars Program is designed as an incentive to keep talented academic professionals working, studying and living in Kansas.
+Qualified applicants earn tuition reimbursement for in-state graduate studies.

-Minority students - African American, Hispanic, Native Alaskan or Native American, or Asian - may qualify for the Kansas Ethnic Minority Scholarship.
-Students must also be academically motivated as proven by their GPAs and ACT scores, as well as documented participation in a regents-approved "scholars curriculum."
-Full-time undergraduate students with the above qualifications and who can prove financial need may receive up to $1800 per academic year.
-See more minority related scholarships.
+Minority students – African American, Hispanic, Native Alaskan or Native American, and Asian – qualify for Kansas Ethnic Minority Scholarships.
+Academically motivated minority students compete for educational funding that is earned with high GPAs and ACT scores, as well as documented participation in a regents-approved “scholars curriculum.”
+Full-time undergraduate students, with the above qualifications, who prove financial need qualify for up to $1800 each academic year.
+Additional minority scholarships opportunities originate from a variety of sources.

 State-funded tuition waivers are available for students who have been in foster care and for dependents of public safety officers killed in the line of duty.